Kerala High Court Orders Panel for Ecological Review of Thottappally Sand Mining

 - India

-The Kerala High Court has issued a directive to assemble an expert panel to evaluate the ecological ramifications of sand mining at the Thottappally spillway in Alappuzha district.
+The Kerala High Court has issued a directive to form an expert panel to assess the ecological implications of sand mining at the Thottappally spillway in Alappuzha district.
+Adv represented the petitioner.
+V. Mangala, as recorded in the court proceedings.

 Headed by the Alappuzha District Collector, the panel will include representatives from various government departments and a local NGO to scrutinize the sand removal process.

-This decision comes as environmentalists raise concerns about potential ecological damage, including the loss of turtle nesting habitats due to the extraction of mineral-rich sand.
+This decision comes as environmentalists have raised concerns about potential ecological damage, including the loss of turtle nesting habitats due to the extraction of mineral-rich sand.

 (With inputs from agencies.)